Devils Hole: Description

-A subsequent USGS exploration into Devil's Hole in 1991 by Alan Riggs, Paul DeLoach, and Sheck Exley entered what they found out to be a narrow tube rather than an "Infinity Room" at 315 ft, descending to a depth of 436 ft.
+A subsequent USGS exploration into Devils Hole in 1991 by Alan Riggs, Paul DeLoach, and Sheck Exley entered what they found out to be a narrow tube rather than an "Infinity Room" at 315 ft, descending to a depth of 436 ft.
 The team reported being able to see down to a depth of some 500 ft, without visualizing the bottom of the cavern.

-On March 20, 2012, a 7.4-magnitude earthquake in Oaxaca, Mexico, some 2000 mi away and centered roughly 12 mi below the surface, caused an undulating 4 ft rise and fall of the cavern waters, as appreciated by researchers working at Devil's Hole at the time.
-This provided further evidence that the Devil's Hole cave system was connected not only to the Death Valley Regional Groundwater Flow System, but possibly to even further-reaching underground water systems.
-The 1991 USGS dive team described the Devil's Hole as a "skylight" into the water table.
+On March 20, 2012, a 7.4-magnitude earthquake in Oaxaca, Mexico, some 2000 mi away and centered roughly 12 mi below the surface, caused an undulating 4 ft rise and fall of the cavern waters, as appreciated by researchers working at Devils Hole at the time.
+This provided further evidence that the Devils Hole cave system was connected not only to the Death Valley Regional Groundwater Flow System, but possibly to even further-reaching underground water systems.
+The 1991 USGS dive team described Devils Hole as a "skylight" into the water table.

 A team of paleoclimatologists from the University of Innsbruck have been collecting and dating calcite mineral deposits here since 2010.
 In March 2017, underwater cinematographer Jonathan Bird received permission to assist scientists in a four-day expedition to take water and calcite core samples.
 The IMAX footage was included in the 2020 film Ancient Caves and extra footage was used to create the video documentary Exploring Devils Hole.

-There had been similar studies in Devil's Hole, but these are no longer permitted due to the endangered status of the Devils Hole pupfish.
+There had been similar studies in Devils Hole, but these are no longer permitted due to the endangered status of the Devils Hole pupfish.
 Cleaning and disinfection of diving equipment, climbing gear, cameras, etc. using hot water and Steramine followed by at least 30 days of air-drying is required by the National Park Service to prevent contamination of the underwater ecosystem.

 On September 19, 2022, a seiche reaching 4 ft occurred at Devils Hole after a 7.6-magnitude earthquake hit western Mexico, about 1500 mi away.
 Seiches were also observed in the cave after powerful earthquakes in 2012, 2018, 2019, and 2024.